Day 1: Arrival

 Day 6: Vera de Bidasoa – St. Jean de Luz (15 miles/25 km)

 Today, a morning climb will be rewarded with a magnificent view and an impressive downhill into the French part of the Basque Country, to the village of Sare.
-Every single white house has its own name and a red or green wooden beam, decorated with dried peppers and flowers.
+Every single white house has its own name and a red or green wooden beam, decorated with dried bell peppers and flowers.

 Overnight in St. Jean de Luz